ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. Notifying the mentioned users through an email in comments feature is part of the backend services
 2. Adding a "Load More" or "Search Server" button to dynamically load more data in the `@mention` dropdown in editor.
+3. Show a tooltip having more details of the user like email, profile information on clicking the mentioned users in the viewer.

 ## Links To Relevant Work Items and Reference Material